DavJ/hyperspace_waves/README.md

 Author: David Jaros

 This repository contains functions for generation and detection of hyperspace waves.
-It is assumed that these waves, unlike regular EM waves are able to penetrat any matter, even metal or farraday cage.
+It is assumed that these waves, unlike regular EM waves are able to penetrate any matter, even metal or a Farraday cage.
 As they propagate well in frames of reference moving by faster then light velocities, they are supposed to be means of faster then light communication, and they could be possibly exploited as means of back in the time communication.

 For more information about hyperspace waves and related "Theory of everything" visit site www.octonion-multiverse.com